newtykip/pokeapi-graphql/readme.md

 ### PokeAPI already is creating a GraphQL API - why did I make this?

 I wanted to brush up on GraphQL, and was inspired to wrap an API by this [article](https://medium.com/swlh/no-idea-how-to-get-started-with-graphql-make-a-wrapper-of-a-rest-api-7159080dc318#4785) - but I wanted to take it a step further and to a much larger scale.
 PokeAPI was the first API that came to my mind when I was considering what I should wrap, and honestly I don't care if it doesn't get used at all.
 I'm having fun (:
+Also, PokeAPI's GraphQL API is written in a different language!